nonfx/starchitect-cloudguard/README.md

 For more details, refer to the [Contributing Guide](CONTRIBUTING.md).

 The Starchitect-CloudGuard community is vibrant and collaborative.
-Join us on our [Discord server](https://discord.gg/r48ZahhA) to connect, ask questions, share insights, and contribute to the project.

-The Starchitect-CloudGuard community is vibrant and collaborative.
 Join us on our [Discord server](https://discord.gg/kDTtfpgFFq) to connect, ask questions, share insights, and contribute to the project.

 ## FAQ